lynrco/lynr.co/README.md

 ## Development Cycle

 Development can be done with a web server and other tasks running locally or running on the vagrant machine.
-In both cases `bundle install` must be executed on the local machine in order to install the Ruby dependencies.
-Because of the way the Lynr application is architected right now it will likely be faster to get up and running using your local machine for development and relying on SaaS providers for dependencies.
+Please see [Local Development](#local-development) for more information on running the web application locally.

 ### Setting up the Development Environment